 - Payout Status: Indicates whether this payout has already occurred (paid), is in transit (pending), or failed (such as if your bank account has been closed, and we can’t deposit funds to it).

-📍 Note: If you have noticed a payout has failed, we recommend that you visit your Settings > Jane Payments area and confirm that all of your information is up to date.
-Common reasons for a payout fail include changes made to the linked bank account (e.g. incorrect account information, the account has been suspended or closed, etc.) Once this is reviewed and updated, any failed payouts will automatically be re-attempted the next business day.
+📍 Note: If you have noticed a payout has failed, we recommend that you visit the Settings > Jane Payments area of your Jane account and confirm that all of your information is up to date.
+A common reason for a payout failure is changes made to the linked bank account (e.g. incorrect account information, or the account has been suspended or closed, etc.) Once this is reviewed and updated, any failed payouts will automatically be re-attempted the next business day.

 If you click on the blue See Transactions Link, you can review all of the individual charges and refunds that make up the final payout total.
 Keep in mind that these values are after fees have been deducted, so you’ll want to reference the “Amount Paid to Clinic” column of the Jane Payments Transactions Report to identify the payment.

-The Jane Payments Monthly Processing Report was designed to provide a break down of the number of transactions and gross transactions processed each month in the previous year.
+The Jane Payments Monthly Processing Report was designed to provide a breakdown of the number of transactions and transactions processed each month in the previous year (inclusive of refunds).
 This is primarily for our American friends come tax time.